Lye: Tissue digestion

 Sodium or potassium hydroxide can be used to digest tissues of animal carcasses.
 Often referred to as alkaline hydrolysis, the process involves placing the animal carcass into a sealed chamber, adding a mixture of lye and water and the application of heat to accelerate the process.
 After several hours the chamber will contain a liquid with coffee-like appearance, and the only solids that remain are very fragile bone hulls of mostly calcium phosphate, which can be mechanically crushed to a fine powder with very little force.
 Sodium hydroxide is frequently used in the process of decomposing roadkill dumped in landfills by animal disposal contractors.
 Due to its low cost and easy availability, it has also been used to dispose of corpses by criminals.
 Italian serial killer Leonarda Cianciulli used this chemical to turn dead bodies into soap.
-In Mexico, a man who worked for drug cartels admitted to having disposed of more than 300 bodies with it.
+In Mexico, Santiago Meza López, a bricklayer who worked for drug cartels, admitted to having disposed of more than 300 bodies with it.